Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Add your coffee grounds to a French press and cover with water.

-After letting it soak for 14 to 18 hours, press the plunger lid down until your grounds are entirely submerged and strain the liquid.
+After letting it soak for 14 to 18 hours, press the plunger lid down until the grounds are entirely submerged, and then strain the liquid.

-Now you have a cold brew concentrate that can be stored in the fridge for up to a week.
-To serve, add equal parts concentrate and equal parts water or milk.
+Now, you have a cold brew concentrate that can be stored in the fridge for up to a week.
+To serve, add equal parts of concentrate and water or milk.

 You can also use an AeroPress to make cold brew coffee, which I cover in detail here.